hmcts/chart-java/README.md

   CONNECTION_STRING:
       secretRef: some-secret-reference
       key: connectionString
+      disabled: false
 ```
 **Where:**
 - **CONNECTION_STRING** is the environment variable to set to the value of the secret ( this has to be capitals and can contain numbers or "_" ).
 - **secretRef** is the service instance ( as in the case of PaaS wrappers ) or reference to the secret volume
 - **key** is the named secret in the secret reference.
+- **disabled** is optional and used to disable setting this environment value.
+This can be used to override the behaviour of default chart secrets.

 ## Configuration